Lisa Cameron: Disability activism

 Throughout her parliamentary career, Cameron was a strong parliamentary advocate on disability rights in the United Kingdom.

 She chaired the Disability All Party Parliamentary Group in the House of Commons from 2015 to 2024, and became one of the few Disability Confident Level 2 employers, also asking then Prime Minister Boris Johnson to sign up to this scheme.
 Cameron also frequently led on debates and hosted numerous events in Parliament relating to disability issues during her time as a Member of Parliament.

 Cameron has received several awards in recognition of her activism.
 In 2022, she received the MP of the Year Award from Patchwork Foundation for her disability activism and campaigns against online abuse.
 That same year Speaker of the House of Commons, Sir Lindsay Hoyle, presented Cameron with an Award and praised her "indefatigable campaigning" on disability.
 In March 2024, Cameron was awarded with a lifetime award for services to disability by disability charity Universal Inclusion presented to her by the then Minister for State for Disabled People, Mims Davies.

 Post-parliamentary career

-Since leaving Parliament, Cameron has founded the UKUS Cyrpto Alliance, a think tank which seeks to foster alignment in Crypto policy between the United States and the United Kingdom, and is the founder and President of The Finance Club, a professional network for those working in the financial and technology sectors.
+Since leaving Parliament, Cameron has founded the UKUS Crypto Alliance, a think tank which seeks to foster alignment in Crypto policy between the United States and the United Kingdom, and is the founder and President of The Finance Club, a professional network for those working in the financial and technology sectors.
 She is also Chair of the Digital Legislators Forum in Digital Assets, and works as an advisor for a number of Digital Assets companies.